Situational Awareness – Tips to Help Maximize Safety

-Did you know that there is a National Situational Awareness Day?
+Did you know that there is National Situational Awareness Day?
 I didn’t.
 It is observed annually on September 26th.
-Looks like we just missed it, but the discovery of this day got me thinking about how many people really have an issue with situational awareness and how many should give it a second look.
+It looks like we just missed it, but the discovery of this day got me thinking about how many people really have an issue with situational awareness and how many should give it a second look.

 So what is it?
 Situational Awareness is step one when you step out.
 Situational Awareness is the ability to identify, process, and comprehend the critical elements of information about what is going on in your immediate area.
 More simply, it’s knowing what is going on around you.

 Think about a good spy movie you’ve seen.
 The hero tends to have this crazy ability to see things coming a mile away.
-In response, he’s moving at the right time, ducking out when he needs to and attacking when it serves his purposes to do so.
+In response, he’s moving at the right time, ducking out when he needs to and attacking when it serves his purpose to do so.
 Furthermore, he can identify the smallest details and is an amazing student of body language.
-So what if I told you that it’s not some crazy ability and that you can have those same abilities with a little bit of practice?
+So what if I told you that it’s not some crazy ability and that you can have those same abilities with a little practice?

 Stay Alert & Avoid Distractions: If you haven’t picked up on the hint quite yet, don’t walk with your head in your phone.
 If you are with friends, don’t be so engaged that you can’t hear the scuffle of shoes on the pavement in the background.
-Pay attention to noises, yells, screams, breaks and so on.
-If you just walked past a group of young thugs, be aware that you are outnumbered and plan for the worst.
+Pay attention to noises, yells, screams, breaks, etc. If you just walked past a group of young thugs, be aware that you are outnumbered and plan for the worst.
 Scan the area for people running and pay attention to whether they are running from something or playfully running to someone else.
 Look behind you from time to time if you’re walking in a park or down the road.
 Noticing something like this before others can put you in the best position to save your life.

 Listen to your “Spidey Senses“: When you feel tension, there is probably tension.
 When something doesn’t feel right, slow down and find out why.
-If you feel as though someone is following you, there just might be.
-Your senses are trying to tell you something and if you ignore them, you could be asking for trouble.
-Sure, sometimes your senses are picking up on something that isn’t a threat, but sometimes your senses are spot on.
+If you feel as though someone is following you, there might be.
+Your senses are trying to tell you something; if you ignore them, you could be asking for trouble.
+Sure, sometimes your senses pick up on something that isn’t a threat, but sometimes your senses are spot on.
 It’s always better to be safe than sorry.

 Read body language: If a guy is puffing up and bellowing out fight words, it’s a pretty good guess that he’s about to start swinging.
-But what if the cues are little more subtle?
+But what if the cues are a little more subtle?
 If someone has an angry face and is holding something behind their back, you should know that something bad might happen.
 Watch for clinched jaws.
 Make eye contact.
 What is their face saying?
 What are they looking out for?
-Are they standing with one side further away from you?
+Are they standing on one side further away from you?
 Are they distancing themselves from others in their immediate space so as to clear enough room to swing?
 Are they positioning themselves in such so as to hide from authority?
-Do they look like they have their hand at the ready next to their belt-line?
+Do they look like they have their hand at the ready next to their belt line?

-Create a plan and then create another one: When you are scanning, plotting and planning, you need to be aware of your options.
+Create a plan and then create another one: When you are scanning, plotting, and planning, you need to be aware of your options.
 The first plan is not always the best one.
 Maybe your plan is forced to change because of an obstacle.
 Perhaps there is an even greater danger at the end of your original plan.
 You need to allow yourself the opportunity to remain fluid.
-Of course, this requires constant evaluation but it will save your life.
+Of course, this requires constant evaluation, but it will save your life.
 Don’t get lazy.